-The bridge show signs of deterioration, notably section loss on the floor beams around the connections, but since the bridge no longer carries traffic, it can likely stand this way for many years... but would also be a great candidate for restoration, either in place, or relocated and reused elsewhere such as on a trail or in a park.
+This bridge shows signs of deterioration, notably section loss on the floor beams around the connections, but since the bridge no longer carries traffic, it can likely stand this way for many years... but would also be a great candidate for restoration, either in place, or relocated and reused elsewhere such as on a trail or in a park.
 The historic integrity of the bridge is overall fair, although some of the typical unusual welded alterations found on many truss bridges in West Virginia can also be found on this bridge.
 Strange welded frames apparently to supplement the pin plates are added, some diagonal members are added, and/or existing diagonals have been welded.

-© Copyright 2003-2018, HistoricBridges.org.
+© Copyright 2003-2022, HistoricBridges.org.
 All Rights Reserved.
 Disclaimer: HistoricBridges.org is a volunteer group of private citizens.
 HistoricBridges.org is NOT a government agency, does not represent or work with any governmental agencies, nor is it in any way associated with any government agency or any non-profit organization.
 While we strive for accuracy in our factual content, HistoricBridges.org offers no guarantee of accuracy.
 Information is provided "as is" without warranty of any kind, either expressed or implied.
 Information could include technical inaccuracies or errors of omission.
 Opinions and commentary are the opinions of the respective HistoricBridges.org member who made them and do not necessarily represent the views of anyone else, including any outside photographers whose images may appear on the page in which the commentary appears.
 HistoricBridges.org does not bear any responsibility for any consequences resulting from the use of this or any other HistoricBridges.org information.
 Owners and users of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.